MoS$_2$ 2D-polymorphs as a Li-/Na-ion batteries: 1T' vs 2H phases: Computational Methodology

-We perform Nose-Parrinello-Rahman ab-initio molecular dynamics calculations using the SIESTA package\cite{soler2002siesta} to evaluate the thermal stability of the structures.
+To evaluate the thermal stability of our systems, we perform Nose-Parrinello-Rahman ab-initio molecular dynamics calculations using the SIESTA package\cite{soler2002siesta} to evaluate the thermal stability of the structures.
 We use a double-$\zeta$ polarized basis set, with a Monkhorst-Pack grid of $3\times 3\times 1$.
-We use the optB88-vdW exchange-correlation functional\cite{klimevs2009chemical} to incorporate vdW nonlocal interactions.
-The simulation runs at constant temperatures of 300 and 400 K for 3 ps with a time step of 1 fs.
+We use the optB88-vdW exchange-correlation functional\cite{klimevs2009chemical} to incorporate vdW non-local interactions.
+The simulation runs at constant temperatures of 300 and 400 K for 5 ps with a time step of 1 fs.